1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > material nature, technically called the pradhana.
 The Vedic

-> the manifestation of Brahman; and, although the effects are
+> a manifestation of Brahman; and although the effects are

 > differently manifested, they are nondifferent from the